suziexi/suziexi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an asprinig PhD student.
+I'm an asprinig PhD student for business school.
+I received Master in Computer Science from New York Unversity (NYU), and bachelor degree in Computer Science and Art History from Smith College.
+I have worked at Bank of America and Google Summer of Code.

 A data-driven personal website
 ======